The Garden Grazer

 Instructions

 • Prepare leeks: Trim off the roots and dark green tops.
 (You'll use the white & pale green parts only.)
 Cut leeks in half lengthwise.
 Rinse very well under the faucet, fanning out the layers to remove any stubborn grit/soil trapped inside.
 Drain well.
-Then slice them in small half-moons.
+Then slice them into small half-moons.

-• Dice carrots.
+• Dice the carrots.

-• Meanwhile, dice potatoes.
+• Meanwhile, dice the potatoes.

 Notes